 The Guardian, without embarrassment, has a section devoted to the topic of Pornography.
 The latest article entitled The strange alliance between #MeToo and the anti-porn movement, details, well, the strange alliance.
 I’ve been listening to Jordan Peterson lately and one can’t help but see the world a little differently.

 My first thought, on reading the article, was to see the fingerprints of what Jordan Peterson might call “Neo-Marxism” on the left and the right.
 If you haven’t heard of Jordan Peterson or are unfamiliar with his usage of the term, then (to be brief) he interprets it as this: Marxism was an ideology that reduced all societal and individual disadvantages to a primary cause—those who have and those who have not.
 And if you were one of those who had, then you were, by definition, an oppressor.
-So, at its very simplest, the central tenant of Marxism is to reduce and explain all societal conflict and/or suffering as the conflict between the oppressor and the economically oppressed.
+So, at its very simplest, the central tenant of Marxism, as Peterson explains it, is to reduce and explain all societal conflict and/or suffering as the conflict between the oppressor and the economically oppressed.
 In order for anyone to have an economic advantage, he must, by definition, oppress.
 This makes finding your enemy and identifying a solution quite simple.
 As Peterson argues, the effort to identify “the oppressors” led directly to the Gulags and the deaths of tens of millions of people.

-After the utter failure and dismantling of Marxism and Communism, the Marxists, according to Peterson, didn’t just go away.
-The simple-minded, Manichean appeal of the Marxist paradigm was and is too convenient and too powerful to simply give up.
+After the utter failure and dismantling of Marxism and Communism, the Marxists, according to Peterson, didn’t just go away: the Manichean appeal of the Marxist paradigm was and is too convenient and too powerful to simply give up.
 They removed economics from the Marxist critique, but retained the central Marxist paradigm of the oppressor and oppressed—hence: Neo-Marxism.
 Whether one agrees with Peterson or not, the idea of Neo Marxism can provide a useful analytical tool.
 Hence, when reading the Guardian article, the effort to frame the evils of pornography as that of oppression could easily be defined as Neo-Marxism.
 To whit: